ikswotus/EphemeralIndexing/README.md

 Provides a simple windows service to manage creating temporary indexes on individual chunks of a timescale hypertable (https://www.timescale.com/)

 The main motivation for this is to save disk space by avoiding indexing an entire table, and instead only index recent data.
-Mostly this is intedned for for data that is mainly queried by a dashboard display and only looks at a small time window.
+Mostly this is intended for data that is mainly queried by a dashboard display and only looks at a small time window.
 Any other use cases may not benefit much.

 Given the table:
 ```